rreubenreyes/brolang/docs/specification/lexical_elements.md

 ```
 and        as         block     each
-else       end        define    for
+else       define     for       if
-if         not        of        or
+not        of         or        repeat
-repeat     then       times     with
+then       times     with
 ```

 ```